ch1ru/recover-ecc-keys/README.md

 # How to use

-To use this tool, you must input:
+To use this tool, you must have:
 - The signature s values s1 & s2
 - The message hashes z1 & z2